Why Choose Cedars-Sinai Marina del Rey Hospital for Kidney Disease Treatment?

 - Imaging tests: In order to diagnose kidney disease, your doctor may choose to perform an ultrasound test in order to have a clear view of the structure and size of your kidneys.

 - Urine tests: Another important test performed to diagnose kidney disease is a urine test, which helps the doctor identify a series of abnormalities that can indicate a kidney problem.

 - Biopsy: In some cases, the doctor may decide that a biopsy is necessary in order to determine the nature of the kidney disease.

 There are certain factors that have been known to increase the risk of kidney disease, such as:

-The most common causes for kidney disease are other conditions which can damage the kidneys and impair their functions.
+The most common causes for kidney disease are other conditions that can damage the kidneys and impair their functions.
 Some of these conditions are:

 People have found a wide range of alternative techniques to treat all sorts of conditions including kidney disease.
 However, these techniques have not been scientifically confirmed and it is strongly recommended to ask for your doctor’s advice before trying them.

 Kidney disease is a condition that is not easily predicted or prevented.
-However, you can reduce the risk for developing this condition by doing the following things:
+However, you can reduce the risk of developing this condition by doing the following things:

 Do you suspect you might have kidney disease?
-You can always learn more about kidney problems and how to treat them by getting in touch with our highly-skilled specialists at Marina Del Rey Hospital.
+You can always learn more about kidney problems and how to treat them by getting in touch with our highly-skilled specialists at Cedars-Sinai Marina del Rey Hospital.